afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/LEDStrips/LEDStrips_en.md

 - Pixels are indexed starting from zero.
 - Don't overlap *segments*.
   Use different pixels for each *segment*.
+- You can set the global LED brightness by calling `brightness()` with a parameter.
+  Pass `255` (decimal) for full brightness (not recommended).
+  The default is 15.
+  Keep this value low for a comfortable user experience.
+  However, a very low value may prevent some colors from appearing.

 ### "Rev lights"